skip navigation

 To access the USAV Academy, follow this link to login to your SportsEngine account.

-• Click on the USAV Academy.
+• Click on Launch.

 • If the appropriate course is not listed, click on Content Library on the left side menu and select the appropriate course.